mcaronna1/HHA504_mysql_vm_vs_managed/README.md

   ALWAYS REMEMEBER TO DELETE RESOURCES AS YOU ARE GETTING CHARGED

-  # Start to finish elapsed time measured in Azure 1 hour
+  # Start to Finish Elapsed Time Measured in Azure 1 hour

-  #Issues:
+  # Issues:

-  When working out of Visual Studio Code and wanted to see runs and came up with an error.
+When working out of Visual Studio Code and wanting to run my URL patterns iut came up with an error.
 I created screenshots of my connection string patterns to show how they did not fully go through.

   # Loom video links:

   https://www.loom.com/share/82e642957e354399aa3d155acfe65a95